tuannvm/slack-mcp-client/docs/configuration.md

 The Slack MCP Client has evolved from a simple MCP server connector to a comprehensive LLM orchestration platform.
 This guide outlines the unified configuration approach that prioritizes simplicity, DRY principles, and excellent user experience.

+### Naming Convention

+Configuration files use **camelCase** naming for JSON fields (e.g., `botToken`, `mcpServers`, `useNativeTools`).
+This follows modern JSON API conventions and provides better IDE support with the included JSON schema.

+> **Note**: The application automatically detects and converts legacy snake_case configurations for backward compatibility.

 ## Configuration Architecture

 ### Philosophy: Single File, Logical Sections